Physics-based parameterized neural ordinary differential equations: prediction of laser ignition in a rocket combustor: Introduction

-Deep neural networks have been known for their capability to learn highly complex and non-linear functions with a relatively low computational cost.
+Deep neural networks have been known for their capability to learn highly complex and non-linear functions.
 With sufficient training data and a suitable model structure, neural networks can approximate arbitrary functions with arbitrary precision \cite{hornik1989multilayer}.
-For dynamical systems, a novel class of deep learning models known as neural ordinary differential equations has become popular recently, where deep neural networks are used to predict the derivative of quantities of interest given the current state variables \cite{chen2018neural}.
+For dynamical systems, a novel class of deep learning models known as neural ordinary differential equations has become popular recently, where deep neural networks are used to predict the derivative of quantities of interest given the current state variables \cite{chen2018neural,dupont2019augmented, chalvidal2020neural}.
 More precisely, a neural ODE is a parameterized ODE system of the following form:

 where $u$ is the state variable of the system, $t$ is time, $F$ is a deep neural network, and $\theta$ are model parameters such as weights and biases.
 Gradients of the loss function with respect to model parameters are computed through automatic differentiation or the adjoint sensitivity method, which allows the neural ODE to be trained with high computational efficiency.